Joining Google Meet calls

 Minimize or hide the Notetaker

 Google Meet allows each participant to control how the meeting looks for themselves, and these controls are specific to Google Meet.
 You can change layouts (such as tiled or spotlight view), pin a participant, or adjust your view to focus on specific speakers.
 These settings only affect your own screen and do not change how others see the meeting.
 Google’s instructions for changing layouts and managing participant views are available here.
-It’s not possible to fully hide or minimize the Metaview bot for everyone in the call.
-The bot joins as a standard meeting participant, and only the meeting host can decide whether it is allowed to join or remove it from the meeting.
-This approach supports transparency and compliance.
-Because the bot is visible, all participants are aware that the conversation is being captured and by which participant.
-Recording solutions that operate invisibly can reduce transparency and may not meet local privacy or data protection requirements.Customizing the Notetaker bot’s appearance
+It’s not possible to hide or minimize the Metaview bot participant for all attendees at once.
+As with any meeting participant, the bot is visible to everyone.
+The meeting organizer or host can control whether the bot joins the meeting and can remove it if needed.
+Keeping the bot visible helps support transparency and compliance.
+It helps participants understand that the meeting is being captured and by whom.
+Solutions that record or transcribe meetings without a visible participant may give the impression that this reduces distractions.
+However, the visible bot serves an important purpose: it acts as a clear reminder that recording or transcription is actively taking place.
+Metaview has helped thousands of customers record talent conversations compliantly for more than five years.
+In our experience, participants generally appreciate clear notice when a conversation is being recorded or transcribed.
+In some cases, a participant may object.
+That is legitimate and may reflect a right under applicable privacy laws, an internal policy requirement, or simply a reasonable participant expectation.
+For this reason, we recommend informing participants and candidates in advance that Notetaker may be used during their upcoming call.
+If a participant objects, the bot can be disabled before the call begins.Customizing the Notetaker bot’s appearance

 Metaview shows up as a guest participant labeled as “[your company name]‘s Metaview Notetaker” on your Google Meet meetings.
 Admins can adjust the name of the Notetaker via the Workspace Settings under Bot name.
 Organizations on our Enterprise plan can customize this by adding your logo as shown below, please submit your request here or have your account admin submit a logo to your team’s customer success manager with the following specifications:- SVG or PNG format